On this page I provide some example applications of the UnBlur code.

 Blurring this with the above PSF yields

 Clearly, the blurring of the black rectangle with frame number, the left and right edges, and the bottom angled edges have nothing to do with the original frames.
-Cropping this image and Frame 313 to overlay them yeilds the following:
+Cropping this image and Frame 313 to overlay them yields the following:

 Flipping between the frames shows that the blurring is probably as close as we can get it: